erikorange/adsb-scanner-pitft/README.md

-# adsb-logger-pitft
+# adsb-scanner-pitft

 ## Overview
 This is python code for an ads-b scanner running on a Raspberry Pi.
-It uses dump1090-mutability to provide the mode S records.
-The output is rendered onto a TFT display.
+It uses dump1090-fa to provide the mode S records.
+The output is rendered onto a TFT display and saved to daily log files.

-## Setup
+## Setup and Installtion
-All files are contained in folder named adsb-logger.

-## Required Files not in this rep

-### auth.py
-API key for twitter notifications:
-- consumer_key
-- consumer_secret
-- access_token
-- access_token_secret

-### home-lat-lon.txt
-The home lat and lon of the device:
-- lat
-- lon
+Read the install guide in the __docs__ folder.

 ## To Do
+- consume 1 ads-b record before entering main loop to prevent fallthrough on no stdin
 - change stdin to socket reads
-- add main function and if __name__ == '__main__': main()
 - hook up GPIO button 23 (shutdown was deprecated after buster upgrade)
-- consume 1 ads-b record before entering main loop to prevent fallthrough on no stdin
-- detect if no network and create page for manually entering time
+- detect if no network; manual date/time set?
-- display temperature
-- keep track of date change and create new folder
+- keep track of date change and dynamically create new folder
 - Turn Exit into options page -> redo options choices, display recent mil and civ, show queue length
 - detect if Internet available -> if not, get manual time/date and disable twitter
 - detect if local network available -> if not, disable remote head option